lillijo/result-based-dr/README.md

 This is a variation to the IKON frontend that can be found at: https://github.com/FUB-HCC/IKON-projektor

-It is a subrepo of the IKON visualization prototype that can be found here: https://github.com/FUB-HCC/IKON-backend
+It originates from the IKON visualization prototype that can be found here: https://github.com/FUB-HCC/IKON-backend